IrinaPolitova/UDTheoretizer/README.md

 The module is currently under development, so all comments and questions are very welcome!

-Also, the module has not yet been published as a Python library, but you can use with
+Also, the module has not yet been published as a Python library, but you can use it with

 ```
 !git clone https://github.com/IrinaPolitova/UDTheoretizer